What are head lice?

 - Many insecticidal shampoos are designed to treat head lice and have proven to be effective.

-- Home remedies—such as mayonnaise, petroleum jelly, olive oil, vinegar or margarine—are unlikely to kill the lice and are not recommended.
+- Home remedies — such as mayonnaise, petroleum jelly, olive oil, vinegar or margarine — are unlikely to kill the lice and are not recommended.

-- Talk to your doctor if you are pregnant or breast feeding or before treating children under the age of two (do not use lindane on children under two).
+- Talk to your health care provider if you are pregnant or breast feeding or before treating

-- Talk to the pharmacist when buying the shampoo and follow the package directions carefully for best results.
+children under the age of two (do not use lindane on children under two). - Talk to the pharmacist when buying the shampoo and follow the package directions carefully for best results.

 - Do not leave the shampoo or rinse in the hair longer than directed.